deNBI/cloud-user-docs/wiki/security.md

 #### Example and Tip: Using remote security groups in your rules

-_Remote Security Group_ rules in Security Groups are a useful way to manage access between VMs in Openstack.
+'Remote Security Group' rules in Security Groups are a useful way to manage access between VMs in Openstack.
 When understood, they make it much easier and safer to scale and modify within Openstack projects.

 Imagine I have a proxy service that receives connections from the internet, terminates the HTTPS and passes requests on to webservers.
 My proxy needs to accept connections from the outside world, so it will have the standard http/https rules: